invertase/react-native-firebase-docs/v3.0.*/core/initialize-apps.md

 ## Supported Modules

-Only 4 modules on the official firebase native SDK's support multiple apps, they are as follows:
+Only a few modules on the official firebase native SDK's support multiple apps:

  - Authentication
  - Database